Free Accruals & Prepayments Course

 The financial year-end is 31 March 202X.
 In January 202X, an insurance payment of 1,200 covered the period from 1 January 202X to 31 December 202X.
 A prepayment is needed to separate the insurance expense between two financial years.

-The first step is to identify the periods covered by the expense.
+The first step is to identify the periods for which the expense is incurred.
 In this example:

 Three months within the financial year 31 March 202X (January, February, March)